❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 First and foremost… do you even need a lawyer for a valid and enforceable prenup agreement?
 The answer depends on which state you’re in.
 Although virtually all states agree that a lawyer is not a prerequisite to a valid and enforceable agreement, there are some states and some scenarios where obtaining legal representation becomes mandatory.

 For example, the baseline rule in California is that you may waive your right to an attorney in your prenup.
-HOWEVER–the rule becomes you DO need an attorney if you alter spousal support in your agreement.
-That means if you leave spousal support up to the courts to decide, then you don’t need an attorney and you may waive your right to one in your agreement.
+However, the rule becomes that you do need an attorney if you alter spousal support in your agreement.
+That means if you leave spousal support up to the courts to decide, then you don’t need an attorney, and you may waive your right to one in your agreement.

 Do both parties need a prenup lawyer?